cstavr/synnefo/docs/upgrade/upgrade-0.16.rst

 7. Bring up all services

+8. Finalize permissions

-8. Add unique names to disks of all Ganeti instances
+9. Add unique names to disks of all Ganeti instances

 .. warning::